jekyll/jekyll/docs/_docs/continuous-integration/github-actions.md

 - [jekyll-actions-quickstart] is an unofficial repository that includes a live demo of the `jekyll-actions` action.
 That project can be used as a template for making a new site.
 - [jekyll-action-ts] is another action to build and publish Jekyll sites on GiHub Pages that includes HTML formatting options with Prettier and caching.
+- [jekyll-deploy-action] is a GitHub Action to deploy the Jekyll site conveniently for GitHub Pages (An alternative action with better speed and compatibility).

 [ghp-whitelist]: https://pages.github.com/versions/
 [timeago-plugin]: https://rubygems.org/gems/jekyll-timeago